FREE U.S. shipping on orders over $200 for a limited time

 Most of the other products are lighter and ship at a reasonable price.
 You will usually find that you have shipping choices when you order, so you can pick the shipping method that suits you best.
 We even offer free shipping for U.S. orders over $200.

 Maybe it's time to move?
 We haven’t been able to find any practical way to make the costs of Canadian shipping disappear.
-Heavy objects shipped long distances and over borders is costly.
+It is costly to ship heavy objects long distances and over borders.

-If your order qualifies for free shipping, we will ship your order using the shipping service of our choice through FedEx or USPS, whichever is most economical.
+If your order qualifies for free shipping, we will ship your order using the shipping service of our choice through FedEx, DHL, or USPS, whichever is most economical.

 If you are shipping to Canada, be aware that packages shipped through any service other than the postal service may also incur a brokerage fee.